China to start vaccinating children to age 3 as cases spread

 Hubei, Fujian and Hainan provinces all issued provincial level notices alerting new vaccination requirements, while individual cities in Zhejiang province and Hunan province have also issued similar announcements.

-China in June had approved two vaccines — Sinopharm’s from the Beijing Institute of Biological Products and Sinovac — for children age 3-17, but it has only been vaccinating those 12 and older.
+China in June had approved two vaccines — Sinopharm’s from the Beijing Institute of Biological Products and Sinovac — for children ages 3 to 17, but it has only been vaccinating those 12 and older.
 In August, regulators approved another, Sinopharm’s from the Wuhan Institute of Biological Products.

 After the vaccines received domestic approval for children in China, foreign governments began giving the shots to children in their own countries.
-Cambodia uses both Sinovac and Sinopharm’s shots in children 6-11.
+Cambodia uses both Sinovac and Sinopharm’s shots in children 6 to 11.
 Regulators in Chile approved Sinovac for children as young as 6.
 In Argentina, regulators approved the Sinopharm vaccine for children as young as age 3.

 Many developing countries left out of the race to get shots from Western pharmaceutical companies like Pfizer and Moderna bought Chinese vaccines.
 China has shipped more than 1.2 billion doses as of September, according to its Ministry of Foreign Affairs.